 I grow climbing beans with a row on each side of a climbing frame.
-With 2 climbing frames, that's 4 rows all together.
+With 2 climbing frames, that's a total of 4 rows.
 Productivity has been excellent.

 Most of the beans are preserved in a chest freezer, and will last my wife and I about a year.